The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • Eliminate allergic manifestations You can use Suprastin, Diazolin or Erius.

-• To prevent the spread of infection to other organs, antibiotics such as Lincomycin, Amoxiclav are used. good effect renders mouthwash with Miramistin or Chlorhexidine.
+• To prevent the spread of infection to other organs, antibiotics such as Lincomycin and Amoxiclav are used.
+Good effect Rinse your mouth with Miramistin or Chlorhexidine.

-• Medical gels are capable of removing puffiness and accelerating tissue healing: Metrodent, Troxevasin.
+• Therapeutic gels can relieve swelling and accelerate tissue healing: Metrodent, Troxevasin.

 Traditional medicine recipes

-If the edema appeared late in the evening and it is not possible to consult a doctor immediately, knowledge on how to remove the swelling of the cheek with means prepared according to folk recipes.
-With their further use, it is necessary to consult with your doctor.
-It is especially important to adhere to this rule for pregnant women in order to eliminate the risk of harmful effects on the health of the child.
+If the swelling appears late in the evening and it is not possible to see a doctor right away, knowledge of how to remove cheek swelling using remedies prepared according to folk recipes.
+When using them further, you should definitely consult with your doctor.
+It is especially important for pregnant women to adhere to this rule in order to eliminate the risk of harmful effects on the child’s health.

 1. Infusion of nettle, sage, oak bark and calamus.
-To brew the product, an equal amount of each ingredient is used, for example, 1 tsp. for 250 ml of boiling water.
-After adding boiled water, leave the mixture for 2 hours to infuse.
+To brew the product, use an equal amount of each ingredient, for example 1 tsp. for 250 ml of boiling water.
+After adding boiled water, you need to leave the mixture for 2 hours to infuse.

-2. Decoction chamomile(2 tablespoons per glass of water, boil for 2 minutes) with the addition of a few drops of iodine.
+2. Decoction pharmaceutical chamomile(2 tbsp per glass of water, boil for 2 minutes) with the addition of a few drops of iodine.

 3. Garlic infusion.
-Three crushed cloves of garlic are poured into 250 ml. boiling water.
-You can start the procedure immediately after the product has cooled down.
+Three crushed cloves of garlic are poured into 250 ml. boiling water You can begin the procedure immediately after the product has cooled.

 4. Solution baking soda and salt.
-1 tsp is taken per glass of warm water. each ingredient.
-You can also add a few drops of tea tree oil if you like.
+Take 1 tsp per glass of warm water. each ingredient.
+If desired, you can also add a few drops of tea tree oil.

-You can also use therapeutic compresses.
+You can also use medicated compresses.
 For them, propolis tincture, a mixture of sea buckthorn and tea tree oils, Kalanchoe juice, herbal infusions or soda solution are used.

-A cotton swab or disc is moistened in the prepared product and applied to the gum and inner surface cheeks for 20-30 minutes.
-A good effect will give a compress in the form of the pulp of an aloe leaf or a piece of propolis mashed in the form of a cake.
+A cotton swab or disk is moistened in the prepared product and applied to the gum and inner surface cheeks for 20–30 minutes.
+A compress in the form of the pulp of an aloe leaf or a piece of propolis mashed into a cake will give a good effect.
 All products used must be at room temperature.
-Hot compresses help spread the infection, cold solutions can aggravate the condition.
+Hot compresses promote the spread of infection; cold solutions can aggravate the condition.

-Edema, swelling and dense formations result from the "accumulation of fluid in the tissues of the cheek."
-Puffiness in the cheek area may be varying degrees severity, painful or not.
+Edema, swelling and hard formations result from the “accumulation of fluid in the tissues of the cheek.”
+Swelling in the cheek area may be varying degrees heaviness, painful or not.

-Also, the cause of the appearance of swelling determines its location - on one cheek, on both at once, from below or above, outside or inside.
-Sometimes swelling can affect places such as the neck, gums, jaws, eyes, lips, salivary glands, face and area near the ear.
+Also, the reason for the appearance of swelling determines its location - on one cheek, on both cheeks at once, below or above, outside or inside.
+Sometimes swelling can affect places such as the neck, gums, jaws, eyes, lips, salivary glands, face and area around the ear.
 The problem affects both adults and children.

 Associated symptoms

 The symptoms that accompany swelling of the cheeks are directly related to main reason swelling.
-Some of the more well-known symptoms associated with cheek swelling include:
+Some of the most well-known symptoms associated with swollen cheeks include:

 • hives;